You have the choice:

-Stong as bone, but no strain on the body
+As strong as bone, but no stress for the body

 The MAGNEZIX® implants are simply resorbed by the body.
 And more: they promote bone growth and are themselves gradually turned into bone.
 Moreover, they have an anti-infective effect.
 The screws contain more than 90% magnesium, which is about 150 mg with a MAGNEZIX® CS 3.2 (20 mm length).
 This quantity corresponds roughly to the magnesium content of three large bottles of mineral water and is negligible compared to the total body-magnesium content - in particular because the screw is transformed over a long period of time.

 - Less loss of time (days sick, time off work)